Flying Horse Carousel: Description

-The carousel is believed to have been built around 1876 by the Charles W. Dare Company of New York.
+The carousel is believed to have been built around 1876 by the Charles W. F. Dare Company of New York.
 This is about the same time attributed to the construction of the Flying Horses Carousel in Oak Bluffs, Massachusetts, although both dates are based on inferences and lack certainty.
 It consists of twenty horses in two sizes which are suspended by chains from sweeps radiating out from the center of the carousel under its canopy.
 The bodies of the horses are believed to have been carved from single blocks of wood, with the legs carved separately and attached.
 The horses still have their original agate eyes; other trappings have been replaced, including manes and reins.
 The chains holding the horses are attached to the rump and to an iron bar added to the pommel, apparently a modification.
 When the carousel rotates, centrifugal force drives the horses outward, giving rise to the name "flying horses."
 The horses in the Oak Bluffs carousel are fixed to columns between spreader panels above and a platform below.

 The carousel is located in a wood-frame pavilion at the end of Bay Street in Watch Hill.
 It is a ten-sided structure with a hipped roof, and appears to date to the early 20th century.
 A low picket fence surrounds the structure to prevent access to the space in which the horses fly when the carousel is in operation.
 The floor of the pavilion is now concrete; it was originally sand.

 Children younger than 12 years old may ride.
 In the middle of the ride, a device holding metal rings is lowered for riders to grab as they pass.
 The last ring is brass, granting the rider a free ride token.
 The cost for riders on the outer horses is $4.00, whereas a ride on the inner is $1.00.